 Lay bacon on baking sheet.
 Bake for 15 minutes or until done.
 Remove from oven, transfer to newspaper lined paper towels.
 Open a news paper and cover with one thickness of paper towels (saves money and paper towels this way.
 Thank you YaYa for the tip!).

 Lay out 8 slices of bread.
 Lightly coat each slice with butter.
 Lay a slice of cheese on each slice of bread.
 Place a slice of ham on top of each slice of cheese.
 Cut bacon in half and place 4 halves on each sandwich.
 Put the bottom sandwich half onto the top sandwich half.

-Using a knife, cut the crusts off the sandwich (this helps to pinch and seal the ends).
 Wrap the sandwich tightly with plastic wrap and refrigerate for at least 30 minutes to 1 hour.
 (Wrapping the sandwich in plastic wrap, compacts it, and prevents the egg batter from seeping in).
 Combine the eggs and milk in a bowl.
 Heat a griddle over medium-high heat.
 Once the griddle is hot enough to scatter a drop of water, brush with softened butter.
 Unwrap the sandwiches and dip in the egg batter (one at a time), to coat evenly.
 Gently place it on the griddle, and fry.
 Turn once and then cover with a bowl (this helps to melt the cheese, my keeping the heat in) until golden brown and hot, about 5 minutes total.
 Using caution, remove the bowl with a spatula and use an oven mitt to protect from the heat.

 Allow to cool, cut into 4ths with a knife.
 Place on a serving platter.